u-eff-gee/utr/README.md

 ![Interaction with sensitive detector](.media/grid.png)

 In the figure, a photon (orange, sinusoidal line) and several electrons (blue arrow) are shown which are part of a single event.
-Each step in the sensitive detector (black circle) has a label that contains the particle number and the number of the step.
+Each hit in the sensitive detector (black circle) has a label that contains the particle number and the number of the hit.
 The history of the event is as follows:

 The primary particle 1 (a photon with an energy of 2.5 MeV) enters the sensitive detector at (0,3).
 It is Compton-scattered at (2,5) and transfers 1.0 MeV to an electron (particle 2).
 The electron slowly loses its kinetic energy again in scattering processes at (4,8), (6,9) and (7,8) inside the sensitive detector which do not create new secondary particles.
 In the meantime, particle 1 travels to (6,1) and creates an e-/e+ pair with its remaining 1.5 MeV.
 Each lepton (3 and 4) gets an initial energy of (1.500 - 1.022)/2 = 0.239 MeV.
 Lepton 3 loses its kinetic energy inside the sensitive detector, Lepton 4 leaves the sensitive detector.